Mr-Jalamba/Auto_Birthday_Wisher/README.md

 1. Use a Gmail account for sending emails.
 2. Enable **App Passwords** or **Allow Less Secure Apps** in Gmail settings.
-3. Replace the `email` and `password` in the script with your Gmail credentials.
+3. Replace the `SENDER_EMAIL` and `PASSWORD` in the script with your Gmail credentials.

 ---